top of page

-Beware of Opinions
+Beware Of Opinions

 A while back I read an article about a person that I had recently met and worked with several months prior.
 This individual is at the top of his profession, and everyone wants to know “The Secret”, “The Magic”, or “The Formula” to his success.
 He is inundated with requests for interviews, but unfortunately, he has very little time for them.
 He relented to a request for a feature article that allowed the writer access to him over several weeks.